Dung-CM/Dung-CM/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm **Chau Manh Dung**, a passionate **UX & Full-Stack Web Developer**.
+I'm **Chau Manh Dung**, a passionate **UX & Web Developer**.
 I am dedicated to building smooth, intuitive digital interfaces and secure backend architectures.

 My approach combines **User-Centered Design Thinking** with clean, efficient code to create digital products that not only work flawlessly but also delight users.